square1-io/laravel-passport-firebase-auth/README.md

     'token_expiration_in_minutes' => 60 * 24 * 7, // Default 1 week expiration

     /**
-     * Please update the column names in the array values to match your users database columns.
+     * Please update the column names in the array (the values) to match your users database columns.
-     * Please remove the key pairs you don't need to store, but 'uid' and 'email' are required!
+     * Remove all the key pairs you don't need to store, but leave 'uid' and 'email', we need them!
-     * For the 'uid' create a nullable string (we'l do this if use this package migrations)
+     * For the 'uid' create a nullable string (we'll do this if use this package migrations)
-     * Of course make all column fillable in your User model,
+     * Of course, make all columns fillable in your User model
-     * or we can't save if those columns are protected.
+     * or we can't save them if those columns are protected.
      */
     'map_user_columns' => [
         'uid' => 'firebase_uid', // REQUIRED